Release readiness is the answer to a deceptively simple question: is this release ready for customers?

 Most teams already collect pieces of the answer.
 CI has test results.
 GitHub has pull request context.
 QA has manual findings.
 Platform teams know rollout risk.
 Product knows customer impact.
 Leadership knows the cost of getting it wrong.

 The problem is not that teams lack signals.
-The problem is that signals rarely become one clear release verdict.
+The problem is that signals rarely become one clear release call.

 A team can feel confident because the release is small, because the engineer is trusted, or because the sprint needs to close.
-Those feelings may be directionally useful, but they are not evidence.
+Those feelings are often directionally right — and they're still not evidence.

-Release readiness should be based on what changed, what was tested, what was not tested, what risks remain, and how the team would recover if the release behaves badly in production.
+Release readiness should rest on what changed, what was tested, what wasn't, what risks remain, and how the team would recover if the release misbehaves in production.

 The core signals